Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/cv.md

 - Awarded Grants for studies:
     - Associate researcher contract (2017), by Kyushu Institute of technology, Japan.
-    - Visiting researcher grant (2014), by Ministry of Higher Education and Scientific Research, Algeria.
+    - Visiting researcher grant (2014), by Ministry of Higher Education and Scientific Research.
-    - PhD studies grant (2012), awarded by Ministry of Higher Education and Scientific Research, Algeria.
+    - PhD studies grant (2012), awarded by Ministry of Higher Education and Scientific Research.
 - Top graduated students award (2011), by department of mechanical engineering  - Medea University.
 - Top undergraduate students award (2009), by department of mechanical engineering  - Medea University.